 - Antibody Annotator produces clusters by default.
 To learn more about clusters, see this article: What is a "cluster"?

-- You can add your Assay Data (ELISA values etc.) to further inform your results: Can I add assay data to my analysis results?
+- You can add your Assay Data (ELISA values etc.) to further inform your results: Adding Assay Data to your analysis results

-- Filtering is a very powerful tool that allows you to pull out sequences that meet certain metrics you specify: How do I filter my results?
+- Filtering is a very powerful tool that allows you to pull out sequences that meet certain metrics you specify: Filtering your sequences

-- You can align sequences to compare the amino acid diversity across a region or multiple regions: How do I align sequences?
+- You can align sequences to compare the amino acid diversity across a region or multiple regions: Sequence alignment